itisirene/itisirene.github.io/_publications/2021-08-paper-title-number-1.md

 title: "Criteria for Selecting Instructors of English for Academic Purposes Courses: What Do Students Look for?"
 collection: publications
 permalink: /publications/2021-08-paper-title-number-1
-excerpt: 'Seeking to provide insight into the role that English for Academic Purposes courses play in China's growing number of joint-venture universities, this article reports on a study of the factors that motivate students selection of instructors for such courses.'
+excerpt: 'Seeking to provide insight into the role that English for Academic Purposes courses play in China growing number of joint-venture universities, this article reports on a study of the factors that motivate students selection of instructors for such courses.'
 date: 2021-08
 venue: 'Journal of English Language Teaching and Linguistics'
 paperurl: 'http://itisirene.github.io/files/paper1.pdf'